dainst/idai-field/desktop/src/manual/manual.en.md

 #### Possible solutions
 * Button *Edit QR code*: Open the QR code editor to delete the QR code and, if necessary, link or generate a new QR code.

+### Unallowed characters
+One or more characters entered in the field are not allowed in fields of the corresponding input type.

+#### Possible causes
+* The field was filled in with an outdated version of Field Desktop.

+#### Possible solutions
+* Button *Edit*: Open the resource editor to remove unallowed characters from the field.

+### Unallowed geometry type
+The geometry of the resource does not correspond to a geometry type that is allowed for the corresponding category.

+#### Possible causes
+* The geometry type was deselected as an allowed geometry type for the corresponding category after the geometry was added to the resource.

+#### Possible solutions
+* Button *Edit*: Open the resource editor to adjust the geometry and select an allowed geometry type.
+* Edit the field *Geometry* of the corresponding category in the configuration editor and select the geometry type of the resource as an allowed geometry type.

 ### Resource limit exceeded
 There are more resources of a particular category than the resource limit configured for this category allows.